 Chocolatier: The Chocolatier is essentially the dressmaker, purchasing chocolate made by the Chocolate Maker, and using their technical skills to blend, temper and complete the process to create the final bonbon (truffle) or chocolate bar.

-In 2015, we focused on how our team could work to a new level of fulfilling our core purpose to bring joy, and thought that we might be able to achieve this by using Curtis’ skill & experience as a Chocolate Maker to create a line of bean-to-bar products.
+In 2015, we focused on how our team could work to a new level of fulfilling our core purpose to bring joy, and thought that a bean-to-bar line would help us achieve our goals.
 The goal is to eventually build relationships with cacao farmers who we are sourcing from for the new line.
 This will help us be more in control of the supply chain and the ‘fabrics’ that we use, ensuring that there is joy at each step in the process, from the farmer to our lips!
 This of course is a lofty goal, and will take years to develop, but we are excited to be starting the process.

 In March 2016, Jacqueline went to Costa Rica to learn more about the farms and cacao there, and we are excited to be launching a Costa Rican bar in the near future.
 You can read more about this cacao exploration here.